Exploring the Development of AI Models Using Open-Source Tools to Predict Patient Outcomes and Optimize Treatment Plans

 References

-[5] Planche, Benjamin, And Eliot Andres.
-Hands-On Computer Vision With Tensorflow 2: Leverage Deep Learning To Create Powerful Image Processing Apps With Tensorflow 2.0 And Keras.
-Packt Publishing Ltd, 2019.
+5. Planche B, Andres E. Hands-On Computer Vision with Tensorflow 2: Leverage Deep Learning to Create Powerful Image Processing Apps with Tensorflow 2.0 and Keras.
+Birmingham, United Kingdom: Packt Publishing Ltd.; 2019.

 Regular Issue Subscription Review Article